 Example of what a negative keyword does

-Creating a simple negative keyword list takes 5 minutes and should be an ongoing daily part of the management for the first month then this can be changed to weekly after month one.
+Creating a simple negative keyword list takes 5 minutes and should be an ongoing daily part of the management for the first month, then this can be changed to weekly after one month.
 Find Google’s advice on creating negative keyword lists here.

 With so many options to choose from such as manual, enhanced, maximise conversion, and target CPA, it’s easy to be overwhelmed and just go with what Google’s recommendations suggest.
 Our advice is to start with manual CPC in the first month to allow your account to build enough valuable conversion data and give you confidence in performance before opting for one of Google’s ‘preferred’ SMART bidding strategies.